paralin/inca/DESIGN.md

 Inca is loosely based on the [Tendermint](https://github.com/tendermint/tendermint/wiki/Byzantine-Consensus-Algorithm) algorithm (Apache 2 licensed).

-... but this implementation will be kick-ass.

 ## Core Concepts

- - A block contains zero or more transactions.
+ - A block contains references to zero or more transactions.
  - Deciding the next block is a process consisting of one or more rounds.
  - A validator may sign at most one block proposal per round.
- - Objects are stored in IPFS, encrypted on default.
+ - Objects are stored locally unencrypted, remotely encrypted.
  - Votes are timestamped.
 Timestamps cannot be in the future, and actions must be sequential.
  - Evidence foul play can be presented against a validator.
  - +2/3 consensus on a proposal for a round triggers the next round.